 At the undergraduate level, the Department of Modern Languages, Literatures, and Cultures offers the following programs: a Major and Minor, as well as an Honours and Joint Honours program in French; a double Major in French and Spanish; a Major, Minor, an Honours, and Joint Honours program in German; and Major and Minor programs in Spanish.
 The Department also oversees the delivery of language courses in Irish, Italian, and Japanese.

 At the graduate level, the combined Department offers a Master of Arts in French, a joint Master of Arts in French and Education (MA & Ed), as well as a Master of Arts and a Master of Philosophy in German.

 The Department of Modern Languages, Literatures, and Cultures strongly encourages students in all of its disciplines to participate in one of several immersion or international study opportunities that are supported by Memorial University.
 Students of French have the opportunity to attend the Frecker Program in Saint-Pierre-et-Miquelon, to participate in the Canadian Third Year in Nice program, the Bordeaux exchange, or attend l’Université de Bretagne Sud.
-Summer Field Schools are offered on a biennial basis for German and Russian students in Berlin/Heidelberg and St. Petersburg respectively.
+Summer Field Schools are offered on a biennial basis for German students in Berlin/Heidelberg.